sketch-hq/SketchAPI/docs/pages/plugins-releases-56.md

 })
 ```

-### Changing the `pointType` of a CurvePoint wouldn't always restore the control points
+### Changing the `pointType` of a CurvePoint wouldn’t always restore the control points

 [_GitHub pull request_]({{ site.github_repo }}/pull/481)